 marriages such as polygamy.

-have been living together as man and wife without the benefit of clergy and without the permission of
+been living together as man and wife without the benefit of clergy and without the permission of the

-the state.
-There is probably a couple who are not ‘married’ that you know and you probably don’t
+state.
+There is probably a couple who are not ‘married’ that you know and you probably don’t know

 The further back in time you go the more likely you will find couples that were not ‘married’.